 4. Eating Animals by Jonathan Safran Foer

 Anyway, the book goes in depth mostly about factory farming and how it's ruining everything.
 It's definitely not a book that only vegetarians would enjoy, either.
 It's unbiased and strictly facts.
-He interviews factory farm workers, small farm owners, peta members, butchers, etc. It's really interesting and what I love most about it, is that it isn't just an informative book.
+He interviews factory farm workers, small farm owners, PETA members, butchers, etc. It's really interesting and what I love most about it, is that it isn't just an informative book.
 It's a story, too.
 It's personal and heartwarming and I'm so in love with it.
-I really want to encourage you to read it because I know you'll like it!
+I really want to encourage you to read it because I know you'll like it, too!

 5. The Dive From Clausen's Pier by Ann Packer